Fort Dauphin, Madagasikara / Madagascar - Things to Do in Fort Dauphin

 Insider Tips

-Bring cash (Ariary) as ATMs are limited and credit cards rarely accepted - exchange money at banks or hotels
+Bring cash in Ariary as ATMs are limited and credit cards rarely accepted - exchange money at banks rather than hotels for better rates

-Pack layers as temperatures can vary significantly between coast and mountains, and bring rain gear even during dry season
+Pack both warm and light clothing as temperatures can vary significantly between coast and inland areas, especially during winter months May-September

 Explore Activities in Fort Dauphin